tylervvo/katacoda-scenarios/dd-201/step1.md

 Once docker-compose has started the Storedog app, you will see a stream of log output in Terminal 1.

 You can interact with the Storedog app by clicking on the Storedog tab.
 It may take a minute or two to display.
+If you see a page displaying "Connecting to Port 3000," wait a little while and then refresh your browser.

 ### Open Terminal 2